nmaguiar/openaf-docs/docs/reference/ssh.md

 ````
 ### SSH.sftpGet

-__SSH.sftpGet(aRemoteFile, aLocalFile) : JavaStream__
+__SSH.sftpGet(aRemoteFile, aLocalFile, monitor) : JavaStream__

 ````
 Retrieves a remote file over the SFTP connection to be stored on the local path provided.
-If aLocalFile is not provided the remote file contents will be returned as a Java Stream
+If aLocalFile is not provided the remote file contents will be returned as a Java Stream Optionally you can provided a callback function called monitor (see more in ow.format.sshProgress)
 ````
 ### SSH.sftpPut

-__SSH.sftpPut(aSource, aRemoteFile)__
+__SSH.sftpPut(aSource, aRemoteFile, monitor)__

 ````
 Sends aSource file (if string) or a Java stream to a remote file path over a SFTP connection.
+Optionally you can provided a callback function called monitor (see more in ow.format.sshProgress)
 ````
 ### SSH.SSH